-Th pr sh pr as pr as pr or sh ga
+en Th pr sh pr as pc or sh ga

 Dissemination and training

 The enterprise helps to raise community awareness on the need for proper management of fisheries waste.
 Training is provided to increase staff competency.
 The enterprise is also presented to other communities in the area to facilitate its replication.